-Port Gaverne & Port Isaac
+Port Gaverne and Port Isaac

 An inspiration for poet Sir John Betjeman, Polzeath is a wide sandy beach about six miles from Port Gaverne.
 It is accompanied by a small village of the same name, with plenty of restaurants and amenities to fuel a fun-filled day at the beach.
-With lifeguards on duty during summer days, a surf school on hand and plenty of rockpools to explore, Polzeath is the ideal place for a beach day – and make sure you don’t miss the Cracking Crab, with its indulgent seafood lunches and stunning sea views!
+With lifeguards on duty during summer days, several surf schools on hand and plenty of rockpools to explore, Polzeath is the ideal place for a beach day – and make sure you don’t miss the Cracking Crab, with its indulgent seafood lunches and stunning sea views!

-Off the beaten track…
+Off the beaten track

 Follow the coastal footpath to the east, or drive the road out of Port Isaac, through Port Gaverne and park up at Tregardock Farm.
 From here, it’s a 20-minute walk and a bit of a scramble over some rocks to reach the sandy, quiet beach of Tregardock — be sure to check the tide’s out!
 If you don’t fancy the walk, keep driving until you reach Trebarwith, with a pub tucked into the cliff, shop and car park, making it a little more family friendly and accessible (but a bit busier too).
 Both have an air of the undiscovered about them though, with waterfalls, caves and rockpools to explore, as well as being a little quieter than Polzeath.